Make Money Selling Beats Online

 SoundClick is like Kanye To The and Soundcloud all rolled into one.
 You have access to a forum community as well as a place to upload your music.

-You’ve started your music career and made some fantastic beats.
+You’ve started your music production career and made some fantastic beats.
 Now what?
 Delving into the world of selling your beats is an intimidating journey.
 I remember being in your shoes.
 This article goes through the seven best places to sell your beats online and get your foot in the door of the electronic and hip hop marketplace.